 CANSFORD LABS

-Drug testing laboratory accreditation: The what, how and why
+Drug testing laboratory accreditation: Find out the what, how and why

 Drug testing laboratory accreditationWhen you go to see your doctor, you want to see a medically qualified practitioner who knows exactly what they’re doing.
 It’s no different when it comes to drug testing.